TVAC2023/Arch-Hyprland-Matugen-Brough/README.md

 Hyprland is a dynamic tiling Wayland compositor.
 Its roles include:

-• Managing windows

-• Handling animations and layout
-• Controlling workspaces
-• Handling inputs (keyboard, mouse)
-• Loading its config from ~/.config/hypr/
+Managing windows, Handling animations and layout, Controlling workspaces, Handling inputs (keyboard, mouse), Loading its config from ~/.config/hypr/

 Hyprland supports loading external color files, which is why Matugen outputs a generated colors.conf into Hyprland’s config directory.
 When the file updates, Hyprland can be reloaded so the theme changes instantly.